News

 Published on 14th Jan 2025

-GP Consulting & Transcribing Software used at New Folly Surgery
+GP Consulting & Transcribing Software at New Folly Surgery

 The practice is using a tool called "Heidi AI Scribe" to help us to write up our clinical notes.
 This processes our consultations (either while we are talking or using the recording that our telephone system makes) and quickly generates a detailed and accurate write up which we check and then use to form the basis of our consultation notes.
 The computer assistance makes this both faster and more thorough than we can manage by hand, and also allows us to concentrate better on the conversation we are having without having to keep notes simultaneously which we find is a huge benefit.